Welding & Repair

 Air Tools & Workshop Equipment

-The Unitor range of Air Tools and Workshop Equipment offers you a complete range of power tools you need on board your vessel for the everyday maintenance and repair tasks.
-We offer a range of Low Vibration Air Tools for the operator's safety when performing needle and chisel scaling, reducing the risk of developing HAV’s (Hand Arm Vibration Syndrome) due to exposure to High Vibration levels.
+The Unitor range of Air Tools and Workshop Equipment offers you a complete range of power tools suitable for everyday maintenance and repair tasks.
+We offer a range of Low Vibration Air Tools for enhanced safety when performing needle and chisel scaling by reducing the risk of developing Hand Arm Vibration Syndrome (HAVS) due to exposure to high vibration levels.

 -